andy-maier/easy-server/docs/usage.rst

 Vault files
 -----------

-A *vault file* contains the sensitive portion of the server definitions, such as passwords or API keys.
+A *vault file* contains the sensitive portion of the servers, such as passwords or API keys.

 The vault file must be an "easy-vault" file and can be encrypted and decrypted using the ``easy-vault`` command provided by the